fabric8io/ipaas-quickstarts/quickstarts/war/camel-servlet/README.md

 ```

 Finally, you can setup routes within OpenShift so that you can use a
-fixed address to reach the application:
+fixed address to reach the application.
+If you used the `fabric8:apply`
+above it the routes has been created automatically.
+You can recreate
+the route anytime with:

 ```bash
  # Creates routes for all services which doesn't have one yet